It seems every week there is a new research study about yet another popular food staple that has been linked to cancer or heart disease.

 Red meat.
 Are you kidding me?
 Deadly!
 All that saturated fat and cholesterol choking up your arteries will turn you into a ticking time bomb.
 Not to mention that most processed meat is riddled with sodium, which increases blood pressure.
 Avoid red meat completely.
 While we’re on the subject, avoid meat in any of the following colors as well: green, blue, fuchsia or plaid.

 Milk, cheese and eggs.
 The trifecta of death.
 A recent study reported that eating whole eggs is as dangerous as smoking.
 That’s no yoke.
 The hormones in milk, even fat-free milk, have been linked to breast cancer.
 And don’t even get me started about the Charybdis of Cheese.
-Cheese consumption is closely linked to obesity and heart problems, as well as breast cancer, prostate cancer, diabetes, and osteoporosis.
+Cheese consumption is closely linked to obesity and heart problems, as well as breast cancer, prostate cancer, diabetes (Check this pure health blood sugar formula perfect for diabetes patients), and osteoporosis.
 Ironically, the only known cheese that has not been shown to be hazardous to your health is Dangerous Cheese, a rock ‘n roll band from Saskatchewan, Canada.
 (They totally rock.)

 Fish and seafood.
 Thought when you switched from eating red meat to fish you were out of danger, didn’t you?
 You were DEAD WRONG.
 According to recent research, “there is absolutely no safe fish on this planet anymore,” because almost all fish are contaminated with heavy metals like mercury.
 Well, how about seafood then?
 Are you insane?
 Do you want to die this instant?
 Seafood is even more deadly than fish.
 Critters like lobsters, oysters and crabs are the sea’s garbage disposals.
 They live off the excrement and waste on the ocean floor, making them (and I quote), “some of the most contaminated foods on this planet.”